 IMAGO leads initiatives against unsafe conditions on film sets.
 Its Working Conditions Committee (WCC) takes an active responsibility for ensuring a safer future for all cinematographers worldwide.

 IMAGO has a duty to educate and encourage the developing cinematography societies among its membership.
 The IMAGO Technical Committee (ITC) closely follows technology developments and liaises with manufacturers and research institutes.
-Other IMAGO committees include Education, Authorship, Diversity and Green Initiatives.
+Other IMAGO committees include Education, Authorship, Diversity & Inclusion, and Master Class.